11. Risk, Ambiguity, and Misspecification[1]#

 [Anscombe and Aumann, 1963] provided a different way to justify Savage’s representation of decision making in the presence of subjective uncertainty.
 They feature prominently the distinction between a “horse race” and a “roulette wheel”.
 They rationalize preferences over acts, where an act maps states into lotteries over prizes.
 The latter is the counterpart to a roulette wheel.
 Probability assignments over states then become the subjective input and the counterpart to the “horse race.”

-While [Anscombe and Aumann, 1963] used this formulation to extend the von Neumann-Morgenstern expected utility with known probabilities to decisions problems where subjective probabilities also play a central role as in Savage’s approach.
+[Anscombe and Aumann, 1963] used this formulation to extend the von Neumann-Morgenstern expected utility with known probabilities to decisions problems where subjective probabilities also play a central role as in Savage’s approach.
 While [Anscombe and Aumann, 1963] provides an alternative derivation of subjective expected utility, many subsequent contributions used the Anscombe-Aumann framework to extend the analysis to incorporate forms of ambiguity aversion.
 Prominent examples include [Gilboa and Schmeidler, 1989] and [Maccheroni et al., 2006].
 In what follows we provide a statistical slant to such analyses.

 11.3.3.
 Basic setup#

-Consider a parameterized model of a random vector with realization \(x\):
+Consider a parameterized model of a random vector with realization x:

 where

-\(\theta \in \Theta\) and \(\Theta\) is a parameter space, and \(\mathcal X\) is the space of possible realizations of \(x\).
-We refer to \(\ell\) as a likelihood and the probability implied by each \(\theta\) as a “structured” probability model.
+θΘ and Θ is a parameter space, and X is the space of possible realizations of x.
+We refer to as a likelihood and the probability implied by each θ as a “structured” probability model.

-Risk is assessed using expected utility with a utility function \({U}\).
-We compute the expected utility for prize rules as a function of \(\theta\) as:
+Risk is assessed using expected utility with a utility function U. We compute the expected utility for prize rules as a function of θ as:

-Following a language from statistical decision theory, we call \({\overline {U}}(\gamma \mid \theta)\) the risk function for a given prize rule when viewed as a function of \(\theta.\)[5]
+Following a language from statistical decision theory, we call U(γθ) the risk function for a given prize rule when viewed as a function of θ.[5]

-We allow the utility function to depend on the unknown parameter \(\theta,\) as is common in statistical decision problems.
-Arguably, such a formulation is short hand for a more primitive specification in which the parameter has ramifications for a future prize.
+We allow the utility function to depend on the unknown parameter θ, as is common in statistical decision problems.
+Arguably, such a formulation is a short hand for a more primitive specification in which in a dynamic setup the parameter has ramifications for a future prize and hence shows up in a value function formulation.

 11.3.4.
 A simple statistical application#

 As an illustration, we consider a model selection problem.
-Suppose \(\Theta = \{\theta_1, \theta_2\},\) and that the decision maker can use the entire underlying random vector.
-Thus, we make no distinction between \(\gamma\) and \(\delta\) and no distinctions between \(x\) and \(z\).
+Suppose Θ={θ1,θ2}, and that the decision maker can use the entire underlying random vector.
+Thus, we make no distinction between γ and δ and no distinctions between x and z.

-The decision rule, \(\delta = \gamma\) is a mapping from \(\mathcal Z\) to \([0,1]\) where \(\delta(z) = 1\) means that the decision maker selects model \(\theta_1\) and \(\delta(z) = 0\) means that the decision maker selects model \(\theta_2.\)
+The decision rule, δ=γ is a mapping from Z to [0,1] where δ(z)=1 means that the decision maker selects model θ1 and δ(z)=0 means that the decision maker selects model θ2.

 We allow for intermediate values between zero and one, which can be interpreted as randomization.
 These intermediate choices will end up not being of particular interest for this example.